 Bumthang: Bumthang’s temples such as the seventh-century Jampa Lhakhang temple and historic monasteries seemed to have slipped through time untouched.
 The valley is home to some unique cottage industries such as Red Panda Brewery and Bumthang Cheese/Dairy Facility.
 Wangdichhoeling Palace is the home of the second king of Bhutan.
 Kurjey Lhakhang is considered one of Bhutan’s most auspicious monuments and is where early winter festivals are held, drawing thousands of Bhutanese to receive blessings.

-Punakha: Punakha was Bhutan’s capital until the government was moved to Thimphu.
-The valley is famous for farming red and white rice along the river valley of Pho and Mo Chu, two of the most prominent rivers in Bhutan.
+Punakha: Punakha was Bhutan’s capital until the seat of government was moved to Thimphu.
+The valley is famous for farming along the river valley of Pho and Mo Chu, two of the most prominent rivers in Bhutan.
 Built in 1637-38, the striking red and white Punakha Dzong was the site of the coronation of the first king of Bhutan.
 Since the 1680s, a special chamber in the dzong has been the site of a continuous vigil over the earthly body of the founder of Bhutan.
-At 1,350 meters/4,430 feet, Punakha, which dates from 1637, once served as the winter capital.
-It is still the winter home to Bhutan’s spiritual leader and the monks of Thimphu and Paro.
+At 1,350 meters/4,430 feet, Punakha, which dates from 1637, is still the winter home to Bhutan’s spiritual leader and the monks of Thimphu and Paro.

-Thimpu: Thimphu Valley has supported small settlements for centuries and a dzong has existed there since 1216.
-But not until the king made Thimphu Bhutan’s new capital in the 1960s did the city begin to develop with vehicles appearing the following year for the first time.
+Thimphu: Thimphu Valley has supported small settlements for centuries and a dzong has existed there since 1216; however, not until the king made the city Bhutan’s new capital in the 1960s did Thimphu begin to develop.
+Today, it remains the political and economic center of Bhutan.
 The town’s School of Thangka painting, National Library, and Traditional Medicine Institute all offer fascinating insights into Bhutan and its Buddhist philosophies.
 Thimphu reflects the culture of Bhutan through its literature, religion, customs, monasteries, music, and dance and in the media.
 Tshechu is an important fall festival when masked dances – popularly known as Cham dances – are performed in the courtyards of the Tashichho Dzong in Thimphu.

 Trongsa: Trongsa is one of Bhutan’s most historic towns.
 The first monastery was built here in 1543.
 The town’s dzong was constructed in 1644, and served as the original seat of power of the House of Wangchuck before it became the ruling dynasty of Bhutan in 1907.
-The dzong is a massive structure with many levels, sloping down the contours of the ridge on which it is built.
-Because of the dzong’s highly strategic position on the only connecting route between east and west, the governor of the region was able to control the whole of the central and eastern sections of the country from here.
+The dzong is a massive structure with many levels which slope down the contours of the ridge on which it was built.
+Due to its highly strategic position on the only connecting route between east and west, the governor of the region was able to control the entire central and eastern sections of the country.

 Suggested Bhutan Tour Itinerary